cognitonow/studio/references-best-practice.md

 ## 5. Debugging Checklist

 When a feature is not working as expected, follow this checklist:
+1.  **Consult This Document:** Does the feature violate one of the principles outlined here? (e.g., Is a notification being triggered from the UI instead of `data.ts`?)

-1.  **Check the UI Trigger:** Is the button's `onClick` handler being called correctly?
+2.  **Check the UI Trigger:** Is the button's `onClick` handler being called correctly?
 Use `console.log` to verify.
-2.  **Trace the Data Function:** Does the UI handler call the correct function in `src/lib/data.ts`?
+3.  **Trace the Data Function:** Does the UI handler call the correct function in `src/lib/data.ts`?
 Are the correct parameters being passed?
-3.  **Inspect the Data Mutation:** Inside the `data.ts` function, verify that the application state (e.g., the `bookings` array) is being updated as expected.
+4.  **Inspect the Data Mutation:** Inside the `data.ts` function, verify that the application state (e.g., the `bookings` array) is being updated as expected.
-4.  **Verify Notification/Message Triggers:** Confirm that `addNotification` and `sendAutomatedMessage` are being called from within the data mutation function.
+5.  **Verify Notification/Message Triggers:** Confirm that `addNotification` and `sendAutomatedMessage` are being called from within the data mutation function.
+Check the AI Message Triggers table above.
-5.  **Check AI Flow Registration:** Ensure the relevant AI flow is registered in `src/ai/dev.ts`.
+6.  **Check AI Flow Registration:** Ensure the relevant AI flow is registered in `src/ai/dev.ts`.
-6.  **Verify Component Re-rendering:** Make sure the component displaying the data is re-rendering after the data changes (see State Management section above).
+7.  **Verify Component Re-rendering:** Make sure the component displaying the data is re-rendering after the data changes (see State Management section above).
-7.  **Check Conditional Rendering Logic:** Review the logic that shows/hides UI elements.
+8.  **Check Conditional Rendering Logic:** Review the logic that shows/hides UI elements.
 Is the `useUserRole` hook being used correctly?
 Is the logic checking the correct booking `status`?